rmalkevy/re9ulus.github.io/_posts/2016-01-09-ipython-notebook.markdown

  1. Create note about IPython notebook.
  2. Add part about Markdown.
- 3. Don't forget about MathJax.
+ 3. Do not forget about MathJax.
  4. Add table in the end.

 <h4>An Identity of Ramanujan</h4>